Mellanox/NNT-Linux-driver/README.md

 # MST-Linux-driver
 This repository is the kernel space part of MFT & MSTFlint packages aimed to provide a stable and well defined interface for NVIDIA® networking devices that are accessed via PCI Memory Mapping or by PCI configuration cycles.<br/>
-Note that PCI configuration access is slower and less safe than memory access.<br/>

 The purpose of this driver is to provide a lightweight API for firmware management and debug tools for NVIDIA® networking devices:
 - Generating a standard or customized NVIDIA® firmware image.